InnerSourceCommons/InnerSourcePatterns/meta/technical-git-howto.md

 ```
 $ git add patterns/1-initial/ewoks-do-not-hunt.md
-$ git commit -m "Inner Source Pattern to deal with Ewoks that do not hunt"
+$ git commit -m "InnerSource Pattern to deal with Ewoks that do not hunt"
 ```

 And we should finally upload that branch and file to the server.